-Child support is the monetary obligation ordered by a Court to ensure the financial support necessary for raising a child is provided.
-Parents have a legal and unavoidable duty to support their minor children.
+Child support is a legal obligation, ordered by a Court, to provide financial support for raising a child.
+In Virginia and most other states, parents have a legal and unavoidable duty to support their minor children.

 How long is child support paid in Virginia?